sonic-mate/Portfolio/README.md

 </p>

 ### About
-An ecosystem of smart contracts, tests and management scripts for the implementation of tokens (FT, FT), vesting, and a convenient way of managing.
+An ecosystem of smart contracts, tests and management scripts for the implementation of tokens (FT, NFT), vesting, and a convenient way of managing.
 The ecosystem is designed to work with EVM (Ethereum Virtual Machine) blockchains.
 Written on the basis of HardHat.